DogeTheBeast/College_notes/1st Year/Second Term/PHY 159/Lab 5.md

 ## Relate Quantities and forming relationships

 ### First objective -  To measure the sound amplitude profile
 Firstly, we need to find the fundamental frequency and the 2nd resonance frequency.
-To find the fundamental frequency, we did a rough calculation and determined the value of the funda
+To find the fundamental frequency, we did a rough calculation and determined the value of the fundamental frequency to be near about 343 Hz.
+$${}

+By adjusting the knob for the frequency in the function generator near 343 Hz, we determined that the fundamental frequency is 307 Hz.